 Please Note: Dates published in the enclosed calendar are subject to change.
-If dates change, notification will be made via MIAD e-mail.

 MIAD Student Parking

 - Our student parking lot is located on the corner of Erie and Jackson streets. - The parking fee is \$230 per semester, which is less per day than an hour of meter parking. - Students can click on the link below and fill out the online form choosing a payment option.